LavaCandy1/StoreDataAPI/Readme.md

 ### Prerequisites

-You will need the following software installed on your machine:
+You will need the following :

 - Java (JDK) 17 or later
 - Maven or Gradle